perryfardella/perrys-saas-starter/supabase/templates/README.md

 - Templates include fallback fonts for better compatibility
 - Inline styles are used for maximum email client support
-- All templates include both link and OTP code options where applicable
 - Security messaging is included for sensitive operations